Skip to content

 }'

-Please refer to the multus documentation for more info.
+Please refer to the Multus documentation for more information.

-Once the virtual machine is running, and the attachment configuration provisioned, the user can request the interface hotplug operation.
-Please refer to the following snippet:
+Once the virtual machine is running, and the attachment configuration provisioned, the user can request the interface hotplug operation by editing the VM spec template and adding the desired interface and network:

 You can now check the VMI status for the presence of this new interface: